Angelo Reyes

 Angelo Tomas Reyes (March 17, 1945 – February 8, 2011) also known as General Reyes, was a Filipino retired general and politician who served as the Armed Forces of the Philippines (AFP) Chief of Staff from 2000 to 2001 under President Joseph Estrada.
 At the height of the 2001 EDSA Revolution, Reyes withdrew his support for Estrada, which led to the installation of Vice President Gloria Macapagal Arroyo as president, under whom he then served as Cabinet Secretary until 2010.
 He also served under Arroyo as Secretary of the Departments of the Interior and Local Government, Environment and Natural Resources, Energy, and National Defense.

 Reyes ran for a seat in Congress under the United Transport Coalition (1-UTAK), a party representing workers in the public transportation sector, in the 2010 party-list election but was dropped by the party without his consent.
 It led to an investigation which had been ongoing at the time of his death.
-A week after being accused of corruption while being AFP chief of staff, Reyes died due to a gunshot wound in an apparent suicide, SOCO had been assigned to this, and really very transparent.
+A week after being accused of corruption during his tenure as AFP chief of staff, Reyes died due to a gunshot wound in an apparent suicide, according to Scene of the Crime Operatives.

 Reyes was married to Teresita Pernia-Reyes with whom he has five sons, Pablo, Angelito (a former representative from Taguig), Marc, Carlo and Judd.

 Education

 Reyes was born on March 17, 1945, in San Miguel, Manila to Pablo Paralejas Reyes and Purificacion Tomas.
 He spent most of his childhood in San Miguel.
 He completed his secondary education at the Cubao High School in 1960, where he graduated as the class valedictorian.
-In 1966, he was among the top ten graduates of the Philippine Military Academy in Baguio.
+In 1966, he was among the top ten graduates of the Philippine Military Academy in Baguio and earned his Bachelor’s of Science in Military Science.
 He then proceeded to acquire two master's degrees, namely: Masters in Business Administration from the Asian Institute of Management in 1973 and a Master of Public Administration from Harvard's John F. Kennedy School of Government in 1991.
 He also took up International Defense Management Course in Monterey, California, in 1983.
 In 1987, he graduated No. 1 in Trust Operations Management Course conducted by the Trust Institutes Foundation of the Philippines at the Ateneo Business School which eventually earned him a scholarship to the Northeastern Illinois University in Chicago.